Dr. David Durand-Delacre

 Description:

 Co-author of the SDG Index 2016 and 2017 reports: responsible for data collection, preparation, management, and analysis.
-Network Manager for SDSN Korea & SDSN Japan.
+Network Manager for SDSN Korea, SDSN Japan, and SDSN West Africa.

 • Analyst